hardikkheni/hardikkheni/README.md

 <p align="center">
   <i>
     I am a proficient Full Stack Developer, my extensive experience spans all stages of the web development cycle, creating dynamic, scalable web applications from concept to deployment.
 Leveraging a diverse skill set, I specialize in both client-side and server-side development, implementing efficient, maintainable code in a variety of languages and frameworks.
 I'm a lifelong learner, continuously expanding my knowledge base and embracing emerging technologies.
-Currently, my focus is on enriching my expertise in low-level languages, particularly Rust and Go, while maintaining a robust grounding in end-to-end web solutions, thereby ensuring optimal performance and user experience.
+Currently, my focus is on maintaining a robust grounding in end-to-end web solutions, thereby ensuring optimal performance and user experience.
   </i>
 </p>